Systematic analysis of the transition form factors of $B_c$ to $D$-wave charmonia and corresponding semileptonic decays: Three-point QCD sum rules for transition form factors

 The QCD spectral density of the perturbative part and two gluon condensate can both obtained by Cutkoskys's rules~\cite{Cutkosky:1960sp}, the calculation details can be found in Ref.~\cite{Wu:2024gcq}.
 After taking the variables change $p^2\to-P^2$, $p'^2\to-P'^2$ and $q^2\to-Q^2$, we can perform the double Borel transforms~\cite{Reinders:1984sr} for variables $P^2$ and $P'^2$ to both phenomenological and QCD sides.
 The variables $P^2$ and $P'^2$ will be replaced by $T_1^2$ and $T_2^2$ which are called Borel parameters.
 For simplicity, the relations $T^2=T_1^2$ and $T_2^2=kT_1^2$ are adopted to reduce the two Borel parameters, where $k=m_X^2/m_{B_c}^2$ and $X$ represents the $D$-wave charmonium.
 The plausibility for this reduction was discussed in Ref.~\cite{Lu:2025bvi}.
 By matching the calculations for phenomenological and QCD sides and using quark-hadron duality condition, the QCDSR for the form factors can be obtained.
 For simplicity, we take the vector form factor of $B_c\to\psi_1$ as an example.
 This form factor can be obtained by analyzing the invariant amplitude $\Pi _1^{\psi _1\mathrm{QCD}}$ in Eq.~(\ref{eq:15}) and can be expressed as:

 where $s_0$ and $u_0$ are the threshold parameters for $B_c$ meson and $D$-wave charmonium which are induced to eliminate the contributions from higher resonances and continuum states.
 They often fulfill the relations $s_0=(m_{B_c}+\delta)^2$ and $u_0=(m_{X}+\delta)^2$, where $\delta$ denotes the energy gap between the ground and first excited states and commonly takes the value of $0.4-0.6$ GeV~\cite{Bracco:2011pg}.
+The full expressions of the sum rules for other form factors are shown in Appendix \ref{Sec:AppA}.